joachimprinzbach/BiZEPS/README.md

 The current container and the container from the updated image can concurrently run on the Docker Host.
 This means that an application update can be tested before the old container is replaced by the updated container.
 If the updated application container does not behave as expected, a roll back to the previous version can be done.

+### Simple Distribution of the Development Environment
+If parts of DockerCI could also be used on the development machine the developer would use the same environment as the build server.
+This means local builds would no more be affected by local installations (e.g. new version of a specific library).

+The tool chain update could be provided in the same way as for the build server.

 ## Architecture
 ![DockerCI Overview](doc/Images/DockerCI_Overview.jpg "DockerCI overview")